mariadb-corporation/mariadb-columnstore-api/docs/building.rst

 Requirements
 ^^^^^^^^^^^^
-To compile on POSIX based operating systems you need a functioning C++ compiler and cmake.
+To compile on POSIX based operating systems you need a functioning C++11 compiler (for GCC version 5.0 minimum) and cmake.
 To compile the documentation you will also need python-sphinx version 1.0 or higher.

 Compiling
 ^^^^^^^^^